undr/servant/README.md

 # Servant

-Build an army of servants and king it over them.
+Build an army of servants and command them.

 ## Installation